ThreatQ and Phantom: Injecting Contextual Threat Intel into Security Automation and OrchestrationPOSTED BY JULIAN DEFRONZO

 This step checks to see the status of the indicators being passed to it and the presence of any adversaries.
 If any of these checks pass, we will block the IP address at our firewall using the “block ip” action.
 This playbook can be expanded to include reputation actions for files, URLs, domains, and hashes which can feed into this decision step and result in the blocking of those indicators as well.

 As you can see, we’ve now fully automated the end-to-end response to a malware alert.
-While many existing playbooks already use reputation actions that utilize open-source intelligence, by integrating with ThreatQ you are provided with contextual data that allows for better, more informed decision making before taking further action and automatically blocking the IP address at the firewall.
+While many existing playbooks already use reputation actions that utilize open-source intelligence, by integrating with the ThreatQ threat intelligence platform you are provided with contextual data that allows for better, more informed decision making before taking further action and automatically blocking the IP address at the firewall.
 In addition, by automatically creating newly seen indicators, events, and files, we provide a feedback loop that further enhances the ThreatQ Threat Library to provide more contextual data for future analysis in ThreatQ and playbooks run by Phantom.